Network Code on Cybersecurity

 Critical processes

 Critical-impact processes are defined as business operations whose ECII scores exceed the critical threshold.
 Art.
-2(7), 19(3), 24(1) They will be identified in the Union-wide cybersecurity risk assessment, which marks the first step of the NCCS risk cycle and functions as an EU-level business impact assessment.
+2(7), 19(3), 24(1) They will be identified in the EU cybersecurity risk assessment, the first step of the NCCS risk cycle that functions as EU-level business impact assessment.
 Art.
 19

-The supporting document by ENTSO-E and the EU DSO Entity provides methodological guidance for this step, including impact metrics related to frequency, voltage, generation capacity, and restoration capability (Annex I, Section 2.1).
-However, it does not establish a formal list of critical processes as this list will be adopted as part of the Union-wide cybersecurity risk assessment report mandated under.
+The supporting document by ENTSO-E and the EU DSO Entity provides methodological guidance with impact metrics related to frequency, voltage, generation capacity, and restoration capability.
+However, it does not establish a formal list of critical processes as this list will be adopted as part of the Union-wide cybersecurity risk assessment report.
 Art.
 19(3)

 Implications for upstream suppliers

-While the NCCS formally applies only to designated (high-impact and critical-impact) entities, its implications extend to upstream suppliers, including manufacturers of ICT components, software vendors, and service providers due to the aforementioned requirement for operators to implement comprehensive security measures across the full lifecycle of ICT products, services, and processes under Art.
-33(2).
+While the NCCS formally applies only to designated entities, its implications extend to upstream suppliers, including manufacturers of ICT components, software vendors, and service providers due to the comprehensive security measures required by operators across the full lifecycle of ICT products, services, and processes.
+Art.
+33(2)

 Incident reporting